Links to popular email login sites

 The Print Station is near the Checkout Desk.
 There is a long table against the wall.
 It is the monitor on the left side of that table.

-- Put in the number you used to sign in to the computer.
-It’s either a 3 digit guest number or your entire library card number.
+- Put in the barcode and PIN that you used to sign in to the computer.

 - Click on the print jobs that you’re ready to pick up.